{{org_field_logo}}

 It also applies to any contractors or professionals who use substances as part of their work in the homes of people we support, and includes:

-- Aerosols, sprays, or substances that could affect respiratory health
+- aerosols, sprays, vapours, mists and fumes that may affect respiratory health

 The principles in this policy apply across all environments, including our own administrative premises and the private homes in which care is delivered.